GatherLab/OLED-jvl-measurement/README.md

 The idea is that measurement parameters can be saved and loaded for later measurements and so that not all the parameters have to be entered again all the time (although standard parameters shall be provided).

 The settings tab is not yet clearly defined although it shall link to the documentation of the software (via Help) and allow to open the log file that logs possible errors occurring with the program.
 I don't know yet what the options tab contains but this might contain some global options that are only seldomly touched.
 If it is not necessary after all we can just delete it.

-#### Parameters for global settings

-- Pulse duration --> OLED on time in global settings necessary for OLED to have stable emission